mbbu/Transcriptomics_project/Documentation/RNASeq_pipeline.md

 ## Abundance estimation

-Once you have your aligned reads,**htseq** is used to give counts of reads mapped to each feature.A feature is an interval on a chromosome.
+Once you have your aligned reads,**htseq** is used to give counts of reads mapped to each feature.
+A feature is an interval on a chromosome.
 ```
 htseq-count -t exon -i gene_id -f bam *._hisat_sorted.bam  VectorBase-53_AgambiaePEST.gff > htseq/counts.txt
 ```